hum4nG0D/hum4nG0D.github.io/_posts/2025-04-01-Vulnerabilities-StoredXSS-in-IBM-CP4D.md

 ### **Disclosure Context:**

 This vulnerability was **responsibly reported to IBM during a security assessment in April 2023**.
-Despite multiple attempts to coordinate, **IBM has not acknowledged or issued a CVE ID after more than two years**.
+Despite multiple attempts to coordinate, **IBM has not issued a CVE ID after more than two years**.

 Given the extended delay and the lack of response from IBM, this disclosure is being published **publicly and de-anonymized** in accordance with standard responsible disclosure practices to raise awareness and enable remediation.